Polar Bears of Svalbard

 We decide if we want to photograph from the bow of the ship, or if it is better to get into zodiacs, or get on land.
 All will be done to get the best photographs possible on this trip!

-This tour is lead by Greg du Toit, who is a very gifted photographer with many awards in his name and a lot of experience with being a tour leader.
-This means that his photographic tutoring is of the highest level you can expect.
+This tour is lead by Marsel van Oosten and Daniella Sibbing.
+Together they have a ton of experience photographing wildlife in remote locations and challenging conditions.
+Marsel recently won the grand title ‘Wildlife Photographer of the Year’, which means that his photographic tutoring is of the highest level you can expect.
 This will help you make great pictures of for instance bears, walruses, foxes, reindeer and birds.
-His skills in wildlife photography guarantee that Greg can help you further in perfecting your photography skills.

 PHOTOGRAPHING IN SNOW & ICE